-Based in London, Elizabeth advises clients in relation to fraud, corruption and money laundering and also regularly advises clients in different industries on issues relating to various international sanctions regimes.
+Elizabeth is part of our top-ranked and award-winning global financial crime and investigations team.
+She advises clients in relation to fraud, corruption and money laundering, and also regularly advises clients in different industries on issues relating to international sanctions.
 She acts on complex national and international investigations and compliance matters, and has a particular specialism in relation to UK and EU sanctions, particularly those affecting Russia, Iran, Syria and Libya.

-Elizabeth's experience includes advising:
+Elizabeth's experience includes:

-- advising a number of global financial institutions in respect of anti-money laundering compliance (including customer due diligence and suspicious activity reporting) and sanctions compliance (including advising on sanctions policies and procedures and reporting/seeking licences from HM Treasury)
+- advising a number of global financial institutions in respect of anti-money laundering compliance (including customer due diligence and suspicious activity reporting) and sanctions compliance (including advising on sanctions policies and procedures and reporting/seeking licences from HM Treasury